dialoguemd-archives/text-snomed/README.md

 `SEMANTIC_FILE_PATH` is the path to [this file](https://metamap.nlm.nih.gov/Docs/SemanticTypes_2018AB.txt).

+3. Run `metamap.py`

-Important: MetaMap18 does not rcognize non-ASCII characters.
+**Important**: MetaMap18 does not rcognize non-ASCII characters.
 So if you're using MetaMap18, you need to convert it using [this](https://metamap.nlm.nih.gov/ReplaceUTF8.shtml).